-Continuing law generally prohibits school districts and community schools from reporting a student's name, address, social security number, or other personally identifiable information about the student to the Ohio Department of Education.
-That information generally may be reported only to authorized employees responsible for reporting data through the Education Management Information System (EMIS) or to companies hired by the Department to score the achievement tests.
+Current law prohibits school districts and community schools from reporting a student's name, address, social security number, or other personally identifiable information about the student to the Department of Education.
+That information generally may be reported only to authorized employees responsible for reporting data through the Education Management Information System (EMIS) or to companies hired by the Department to score the achievement tests.7

-The act creates three exceptions to the general prohibition against sharing personally identifiable student information with the Department.
+The bill creates three exceptions to the general prohibition against sharing personally identifiable student information with the Department.
 Specifically, the Department may have access to that information in the following circumstances:

-(1) A test scoring company has notified the Department that the student's written response to a question on a state achievement test included threats or descriptions of harm to the student or another person and the Department needs to
+(1) A testing scoring company has notified the Department that the student's written response to a question on a state achievement test included threats or descriptions of harm to the student or another person and the Department needs

-&lt;sup>6 R.C.
+7 R.C.
 3301.0714(D) and 3314.17.

-&lt;sup>4 Under that system, each student receives only one lifetime code number that follows the student from school to school.
+4 Under that system, each student receives only one lifetime code number that follows the student from school to school.
+Except for certain Educational Choice Scholarship students, the Department of Education may not have access to both a student's name and the student's code number.

-&lt;sup>5 To facilitate this transfer of the child's code to the public school, the act requires the Director of Health to request from the parent, guardian, or custodian of the child, or from any other person who is authorized by law to make decisions regarding the child's education, the name and address of the public school in which the child will be enrolled for special education and related services.
+5 To facilitate this transfer of the child's code to the public school, the bill requires the Director of Health to request from the parent, guardian, or custodian of the child, or from any other person who is authorized by law to make decisions regarding the child's education, the name and address of the public school in which the child will be enrolled for special education and related services.